Desert Solitaire by Edward Abbey

 • 8.
 In 'Desert Solitaire', Abbey often reflects on which aspect of nature?

-A) The importance of solitude
+A) The benefits of technology

-B) The benefits of technology
+B) The importance of solitude

-D) The need for conservation laws
+C) The need for conservation laws

 Created with That Quiz — the math test generation site with resources for other subject areas.